Cutleaf Lilac flowers

 A decidedly different lilac with fine-textured leaves, showy and fragrant lilac-pink flowers in spring, upright and compact habit, tends to sucker; magnificent for textural effect; full sun and well-drained soil, allow room for air movement

 Cutleaf Lilac features dainty panicles of fragrant lavender flowers at the ends of the branches in mid spring.
 The flowers are excellent for cutting.
-It has attractive green foliage throughout the season.
+It has attractive green deciduous foliage.
 The deeply cut ferny leaves are highly ornamental but do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Cutleaf Lilac is a multi-stemmed deciduous shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.